Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 <img src="table_images/Branch_RS_FIFO.png" alt="BR_FIFO" width="100%"/>
 </p>

 Branch RS is also a FIFO.
 B-type and jal/jalr will be sent here.
-We use funct3 of branch instructions to identify the specific types.
-Since B-type only occupies six of the eight available values, we let jal to occupy "3'b010" and jalr to occupy "3'b011".
+We use `funct3` of branch instructions to identify the specific types.
+Since B-type only occupies six of the eight available values, we let jal occupy `3'b010` and jalr occupy `3'b011`.
 It receives the instruction info from the issue logic.
 Once the instruction has all the operands ready.
 It will be sent to the branch unit for execution.
 There is an additional pointer tracking the computing progress on top of the read pointer and write pointer (not shown in the table).
 If a misprediction for B-type happens or jal/jalr finishes execution, the FIFO write pointer will be set to the next computing pointer, such that when the read pointer processes all the above instructions the FIFO will be empty.

 FIFO read is processed by the CDB write port.
 There are two parallel CDB read ports that always listen to the broadcast results.
 If it matches the operand ROB index, and the operand is still not ready, Branch RS will update the corresponding entry with the result and set it to be ready.
 In the case of an instruction being issued and its operand value being broadcasted by CDB, All RS should capture this dependency and update the operand with the CDB value.